” Proverbs are short sentences drawn from long experience.”

 - Be patient and work hard.
 Little efforts will lead to big rewards one day.

 - Life is full of surprises.
 Prepare for eventualities.
-Having a Plan B can’t do any harm.
+In short, have a Plan B or escape plan.

 - When caught in a dangerous situation, apply caution and wisdom.
 If that doesn’t work, RUN!